Programs: Architecture for Humanity

 See more in the Architecture for Humanity Photo Gallery.

-The Clinton Bush Haiti Fund's grant to Architecture for Humanity helped establish the Haitian Rebuilding Center in Port-au-Prince, which serves as a one-stop shop for professional design and construction services.
+The Clinton Bush Haiti Fund’s grants to Architecture for Humanity helped to establish and support the Haiti Rebuilding Center in Port-au-Prince, which serves as a one-stop shop for professional design and construction services.
+The Center enables small and growing Haitian businesses to participate in post-earthquake reconstruction and ensures that rebuilding incorporates better design and engineering.

 Why We Invested in Architecture for Humanity

-Clinton Bush Haiti Fund's grant to Architecture for Humanity reflects our commitment to helping restart, expand, and create sustainable small and growing Haitian businesses — especially in the construction sector — that can leave a lasting legacy in Haiti.
+Clinton Bush Haiti Fund's grants to Architecture for Humanity reflects our commitment to helping restart, expand, and create sustainable small and growing Haitian businesses — especially in the construction sector — that can leave a lasting legacy in Haiti.

 Transforming Lives and Livelihoods